EdwinVW/dapr-workshop/Assignment03/step-by-step.md

 Now it's time to add a new infrastructural component to the solution.
 You're going to pull a standard Docker image containing RabbitMQ to your machine and start it as a container.

-1. Open a new terminal window in VS Code.
+1. Open the terminal window in VS Code.

 1. Start a RabbitMQ message-broker by entering the following command: